-Analytics has been too much in the HR and systems news in recent months for me to ignore.
+Analytics has been too much in the HR and systems news in recent months for me to ignore – almost as much as Covid 19.
 In an effort to help people understand the world of HR and People Analytics, we’ve put together this handy guide, featuring 10 – hopefully helpful – answers to commonly asked questions:

 Information is meaningful data.
 Think of Analytics as a step further – data with analysis, information with insight.
 And you can, with Analytics, take the information (reports), step right out of it, jumping straight from raw data to insight.
 This comes about in an age where “big data” availability creates massive potential for finding out new things.
 Read on to discover some of the benefits as analytics pertains to HR.

 Reports are flat data in two dimensions.
-Reports state things, often in great detail.
+Reports state things, often in great detail (think long lists of data in Excel).
 Reports draw on pieces of information that you put into them and design.
 They are great for precise things you need to know or to offer to an audience in a given format.
 Analytics can take data from more dimensions (otherwise unrelated factors).
 The extent to which this is then developed is changing all the time, but I believe true analytics has got to include insight

 I see reporting tools developing some really great new dashboards and other visualisation tools, calling themselves ‘tools for analysis’.
 It is really just semantics but do be aware that there is a great difference between showing information in a way that’s easy to read and creating new information.
 This is a key distinction.